What is smart security? Everything you need to know about this cutting-edge technology and how it can protect your home

 (Image credit: Ring)

 Some systems can then sound an alarm or contact the emergency services, and most also enable you to talk through the camera.
-The latter is ideal if you’re saying ‘hi’ to the kids who’ve just got back from school, or for shouting at the dog to get off the sofa.
-Because smart home security doesn't just have to be about keeping potential burglars away, key fobs, smartphone GPS and even facial recognition software can help keep an eye on the kids or an elderly relative, letting you know when they get home safely, or if they leave the house unexpectedly.
+The latter is ideal if you say ‘hi’ to the kids who’ve just returned from school or shout at the dog to get off the sofa.

 grey door with smart door lock security system